daanverraes/Supporting-Information/arXiv:2502.19501v1/README.md

 The interpolation.py script in the MLWFS folder enables the plotting of the band structure superimposed by the Wannier interpolated bands.
-If any intermediate output files are requested, feel free to contact me.
+If any intermediate output files are requested, feel free to contact us.

 ## Ab initio molecular dynamics (AIMD)